 This course explores the diversity of women's voices and experiences through contemporary literature and film.
 Discussions will focus on how women respond to the forces of culture, language, politics, gender, and national identity.
 Readings and films will include a variety of work from Africa, Asia, the Middle East, and Latin America.
 Also listed as GWS 174.
 No prerequisite.
-Offered Term 2. (f, w, x, AES, GLO)
+Not offered in 2022-23. (f, w, x, AES, GLO)